 Across the country we went, aimlessly running in circles tracing an atlas with my finger tip.
 I never took much, but the chest was never left behind.
 It locked away my journals that told of hidden pains and loves and pictures of partners.
 Mother said, it’s not okay to be gay, people will kill you and what would the family think.
 Away you must go in that bottomless chest, adding to my secret life.

 It only took being behind bars to bring me back to reality, finally punished for doing nothing.
 The future will always come.
-Everything changed in college, as I learned and realized what I’ve been missing.
+Everything changed in college, as I learned and realized what I’d been missing.
 Having direction and being good at something felt nice.
 Waiting until twenty-four had the one perk of grants.
-Though working at a coffee shop wasn’t enough, and the debts grew and grew.
+But working at a coffee shop wasn’t enough, and the debts grew and grew.
 I locked away the maxed-out plastic in my chest next to faded ticket stubs and ignored the invented interest.

 There has always been so much to do to and I must do it all, but I don’t like being told what to do!
 I was passionate enough to be a political canvasser, but it was too dangerous knocking on doors.
-Delivering mail was the outdoors job I wanted, but it took too much of my precious time because it wasn’t want I wanted to do forever.
-Can I be professional enough to work in an office or teach.
-They told me I must wear deodorant and judge me because of how I look.
+Delivering mail was the outdoor job I wanted, but it took too much of my precious time because it wasn’t want I wanted to do forever.
+Can I be professional enough to work in an office or teach?
+They told me I must wear deodorant and judged me because of how I look.
 Maybe I’ll write a book one day if I ever finish, but it won’t be great.
 I keep my scribbles for future stories safe in the chest.